 Do not urinate for 2 hours before a urine sample is collected.

-medicines for at least 24 hours before having a gonorrhea test.
+Women should not douche or use vaginal creams or medicines for at least 24 hours before having a gonorrhea test.